skypjack/entt/docs/md/meta.md

 }
 ```

-The method to use to get a proxy object for associative containers is
+Proxy object for associative containers are accessed in the same way by calling
 `as_associative_container` instead.<br/>
 It is not necessary to perform a double check actually.
 Instead, it is enough to
 query the meta type or verify that the proxy object is valid.
 In fact, proxies